Bed Slats vs Box Springs: What You Need To Know

 What Is A Box Spring?

-Box springs are metal or wooden boxes containing springs to absorb shock and distribute weight evenly.
+Box springs are metal or wooden boxes containing springs that absorb shock and distribute weight evenly.
 They are typically covered in fabric.

-Like bed shams and ornate headboards, box springs are sometimes seen as rather "old-fashioned" compared with other types of mattress foundations.
+Like bed shams and ornate headboards, box springs are sometimes seen as "old-fashioned" compared with other types of mattress foundations, however, it is still recommended to use a box spring with innerspring mattresses for support/stability/benefit.

 See: Mattress foundation and Sizes guide